-The annual report provides an overview of Te Herenga Waka—Victoria University of Wellington’s financial performance and a look back on the highlights of 2021.
+The annual report provides an overview of Te Herenga Waka—Victoria University of Wellington’s financial performance and a look back on the highlights of 2022.

-We ranked in the top 1 percent of the world’s universities for 20 subjects, the top 100 universities for 11, and the top 2 percent of universities overall.
+We ranked in the top 1 percent of the world’s universities for 18 subjects, the top 100 universities for 10, and the top 2 percent of universities overall.

-From a research perspective, 2021 was a significant year for the University with staff contributions being recognised across a range of platforms.
-This included 12 of our researchers being recognised in the 2021 Research Honours Aotearoa Awards and three staff being named 2022 Ngā Ahurei hou a Te Apārangi Fellows, elected to the Academy of the Royal Society Te Apārangi.
+From a research perspective, 2022 was a significant year for the University with staff contributions being recognised across a range of platforms.
+This included five of our researchers being recognised in the 2022 Research Honours Aotearoa Awards and three staff being named 2022 Ngā Ahurei hou a Te Apārangi Fellows, elected to the Academy of the Royal Society Te Apārangi.

 With total external research income of over $88 million, our staff continued to contribute to research aimed at addressing key questions that society faces.